Zero percent Bitcoin taxes?

 - There are so many variables and every individual has a different situation.
 So it is difficult to get the right information that applies specifically to your situation.

-- The fact that you use Bitcoin does not eliminate possible VAT requirements in the EU (more about that here: EU VAT Digital Products).
+- The fact that you use Bitcoin does not eliminate any tax requirements you might face).

 Well, there you have it…